IBM-Cloud/ansible-collection-ibm/README.md

 Ansible modules collection for IBM cloud.

 ## Getting Started
-Below steps are follwed to install ansible collections for the IBM Cloud resources.
+Below steps are followed to install ansible collections for the IBM Cloud resources.
 All the resources are documented under the [Docs] directory.

 ## Prerequisites